jiachenzhu/jiachenzhu.github.io/index.md

 - BSc, Management, [The Hong Kong Polytechnic University](https://mm.polyu.edu.hk/), 2010 - 2015

 ### Research Interests
 I am interested in self-supervised learning methods for images or videos.
+I am also interested in understanding the design of all kind of neural network architectures.

 ### Papers
 [Variance-Covariance Regularization Improves Representation Learning](https://arxiv.org/abs/2306.13292)